 Check if your flight has on-board Wi-Fi

 Savvy fliers wanting to know which aircraft offer on-board Wi-Fi can visit SeatGuru.com.
-Seat Guru offer an extraordinary wealth of information about on-board flight amenities.
-They can tell you everything from plug socket availability to in flight videos - even the width and pitch of your seat!
+Seat Guru offers an extraordinary wealth of information about onboard flight amenities.
+They can tell you everything from plug socket availability to in-flight videos - even the width and pitch of your seat!

 Giving passengers internet access on planes is not a new idea.
 The concept was trialled over 10 years ago - but it never took off! (pardon the pun).
-Historically in-flight internet access was patchy and sluggish, hampering users interest.
-But, now satellite technology has improved and the sharp increase in smartphones and portable Wi-Fi devices mean that the demand for high speed broadband is forcing the Airline industry forward.
-Amongst others Aer Lingus are currently testing on-board wi-fi and plan to install satellite broadband in it's entire A330 fleet.
+Historically in-flight internet access was patchy and sluggish, hampering users' interest.
+But, now satellite technology has improved and the sharp increase in smartphones and portable Wi-Fi devices means that the demand for high-speed broadband is forcing the Airline industry forward.
+Amongst others, Aer Lingus are currently testing onboard wi-fi and plan to install satellite broadband in its entire A330 fleet.
 Aer Lingus also plan to make on-board Wi-Fi available on short-haul flights by 2014.

 FREE Superfast broadband on flights within Europe.

 Norwegian is the first airline in Europe to offer it's passengers free superfast broadband.
-Norwegian have restricted this service to European flights and do not currently offer free broadband on long-haul flights.
-Users can switch off flight mode and log on to the aircrafts Wi-Fi network once it reaches an altitude of 10,000 feet.
+Norwegian has restricted this service to European flights and do not currently offer free broadband on long-haul flights.
+Users can switch off flight mode and log on to the aircraft's Wi-Fi network once it reaches an altitude of 10,000 feet.